adri1cc/Projet_4A_Python/README.md

 # Licensing Information
 This project is provided to showcase the author's coding capabilities.
 Unauthorized distribution, reproduction, or modification of the code is prohibited without explicit approval from the author.
-For inquiries regarding use, sharing, or modification of the code, please contact Paulin Valayé at p.valaye@orange.fr.
+For inquiries regarding use, sharing, or modification of the code, please contact authors.

 # Authors
 Paulin Valayé
+Adrien Jacquet cretides